Skip to content

 import { streamText } from 'ai';

-export const generateStreamingResponse = trace(
+export const generateStreamingResponse = traceGenAI({

-(ctx) => async (prompt: string) => {
+})((ctx) => async (prompt: string) => {

-const stream = await streamText({
+const stream = await streamText({ model: openai('gpt-4o'), prompt });

 const chunks: string[] = [];